codyjamestechnical/cjt-website/content/posts/finder-tips-extensions.md

 ### Highlight Temporary Data

 Temporary files such as app downloads, receipts, and screenshots have a way of multiplying in number super fast.
 Yes, you need to keep them for a while, but they often get in the way.
-Mark such future junk files with a *temp* (“temporary”) tag.
+Mark such future junk files with a _temp_ (“temporary”) tag.

-{{< image src="/images/finder-temporary-tag-670x340.jpg" caption="" src-s="/images/<<SMALL IMAGE>>" src-l="/images/finder-temporary-tag-670x340.jpg" linked=false  >}}
+{{< image src="/images/finder-temporary-tag-670x340.jpg" caption=""  src-l="/images/finder-temporary-tag-670x340.jpg" linked=true  >}}

 ### Highlight Task-Related Data